Saxenda and Victoza are both prescription medications that contain the same active drug: (liraglutide). But they have different approved uses:

-This article explains some of the key differences between Saxenda and Victoza.
-This information can help you consider if one of these drugs may be right for you.
+This article explains the main similarities and differences between Saxenda and Victoza.
+If you’re considering taking one of these drugs, discussing this information with your doctor can help you decide whether one of these treatments may be right for you.

 Saxenda and Victoza both contain the same active drug: liraglutide.